What do CISOs care about?

 Off-the-shelf hacking tools enable less technical criminals to enter the world of cybercrime, plus there’s the attraction of potentially big money to be made and plenty of sensitive data to highjack.

 The current climate of working from home, edge computing, multiple perimeters to secure, etc. encourages cyber attacks further.

 Expansion in attack opportunities.

 The increase in companies hosting their data in multiple clouds, a new culture of remote and distributed working, and the growth of IoT (Internet of Things) devices – all help to expand the potential attacks surface as data is stored, managed and processed from many sources.

 Cloud services vulnerabilities.

-Multi-cloud environments can present new challenges for CISOs.
+Multi-cloud environments can present new challenges for CISO's and virtual SAAS CISOs.

-Misconfigured cloud servers, insecure APIs, employees downloading insecure public SaaS (software as a service) tools – all increase an organisation’s vulnerabilities which, in turn, increases the cyber security workload.
+Misconfigured cloud servers, insecure APIs, and employees downloading insecure public SaaS (software as a service) tools – all increase an organisation’s vulnerabilities which, in turn, increases the ciso cyber security workload.

 Scarcity of cyber security expertise and experience.

-A good cyber security team, however big or small, can be the best form of defence against hackers.
+A good cyber security team, however big or small, can be the best form of defence against hackers and other cybersecurity issues.
 But the global demand for IT security professionals has outstripped supply.
 This, in turn, means a CISO and his team can be stretched thin making it harder to manage cyber risks effectively.